sedrickmoore/file-organizer/README.md

 Run the script with Python:

-`python3 file_organizer.py`
+`python3 file_organizer.py <folder_path>`

-Enter the path of the folder you want to organize when prompted.

-Alternatively, modify the script to specify the folder path directly in the organize_files() function.
+Must use the path to the folder as a command line argument.

 ### Future Enhancements

-Implement CLI arguments for specifying the folder path without user input.

 Add real-time file monitoring to organize files automatically.